CultivateHQ/cultivateHQ.com/source/posts/2015-08-28-conman-phoenix.md

 ## Generating a JSON API

-1. Let's use the built-in Phoenix JSON resource generator to get our Contact API in place.
+1. Let's create a Contact API.
+We can use the built-in Phoenix generators for this.
+Note that I'm using `phoenix.gen.json` here.
+If I used `phoenix.gen.html`, for example, I'd get a HTML scaffold instead.

   ```bash
   mix phoenix.gen.json Contact contacts name:string email:string phone:string
   ```

+2. You'll see that it has created quite a few files.
+However, we only need to concern ourselves with a few of them here.
+Exploring the others is left as an exercise for the reader.
-2. Add the required resource into our `web/router.ex` file.
+3. Add the required resource into our `web/router.ex` file.

   ```elixir
   # web/router.ex